-We recognise that this process can be very stressful for all involved; the school are committed to provide support as outlined in our Whistleblowing policy.
-We are awaiting a Managing Allegations policy from LCC.
+We recognise that this process can be very stressful for all involved; the school are committed to provide support as outlined in our Managing Allegations policy.

 Information sharing is crucial in this process.
 This includes all relevant information about the person subject to the allegation to aid investigations as well as information about the child involved to determine the level of protection required.
 Our policy outlines conditions related to the confidentiality of this information.